 We began to show the Annihilator to other archers.
 There were some who saw the new shape and thought it was a step backwards in broadhead evolution, assuming it wouldn’t fly or penetrate well because it looked like it should have an increased amount of drag.
 Among the archers who were willing to test the Annihilator in the field, the clear consensus was that it flew great to the distance at which hunters typically shoot animals.
 It was also on par or better than the top known broadheads for penetration.
 These archers were also all experiencing faster more consistent kills albeit at the time it was still not a large enough sample size.

 The feedback was very positive; however, we still wanted to better understand what the broadhead was doing on impact from a more scientific standpoint.
-With the animals taken, we were consistently seeing what was best described as looking like a blender had gone off in them.
+With the animals taken, we were consistently seeing what was best described as looking like a blender had gone off inside of them.
 So we sought out and hired a third party engineer consultant who recommended modeling an entire arrow with the Annihilator into a software program.
 This program could conduct CFD simulations and analysis at the point of impact into a material density that matched a deer.

 We ended up modeling six 100 grain competitor broadheads to run against a 100 grain Annihilator to see if there was any noticeable differences in the data.
 The competitor heads chosen were some of the best options per category / shape in our opinion which included two standard three-blades, one single-bevel two blade, two hybrid three-blades, and one mechanical 2-inch cut.
 The simulations used the same assumptions for each test, only changing out the broadhead.
 The assumed total arrow weight was 450 grains shot out of a 70lb compound bow at 270 ft/s.
 The simulation was specifically intended to help us understand what we were seeing when animals were shot with our heads and not in an attempt to call out weaknesses in other broadheads.